vixrant/openmp-sat-solver/README.md

 CNF files are present in `examples/` directory.

-#### Quick 5 second tests:
+#### Quick testing to check if program runs:

 `T_quinn.cnf` and `T_simple_v3_c2.cnf` are small CNF files that can be ran for testing.
-They are both SAT (T).
+They are both SAT (T). **PLEASE RUN THESE FOR TESTING IF PROGRAM WORKS**.

 #### Benchmarks

 1. `uf20-91` has 20 literals, 91 clauses, 1000 files, all SAT (T).
 Use this benchmark to check for correctness.
-2. `uf50-218`, `uuf50-218` has 50 literals, 218 clauses, 1000 files, all SAT (T) and UNSAT (F) respectively.
+2. `short_bulk/uf50-218`, `short_bulk/uuf50-218` has 50 literals, 218 clauses, 1000 files, all SAT (T) and UNSAT (F) respectively.
 Use these benchmarks for performance information on 3-SAT problems.
+They should take about 15-45 minutes to run.
-3. `benchmarks/` contains more difficult tests that may take some time to finish.
+3. `benchmarks/` and `samples/` contains more difficult tests that may take some time to finish.
 Run them if you are ok with waiting a 3-48 hours.
+Do not run these for now!

 Sources:
 [1] https://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html